TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 *Relations > Parent*
     Reference to the parent object.

-    If the parent object is a camera, ``Viewport Alignment`` settings will be avalible.
+    If the parent object is a camera, ``Viewport Alignment`` settings will be available.

     .. image:: src_images/objects/objects_viewport_alignment.png
        :align: center